stashed/docs/docs/guides/platforms/eks-irsa.md

 section_menu_id: guides
 ---

-# Using Stash with Amazon EKS
+# Using IRSA with Stash on Amazon EKS

-This guide will show you how to use Stash to backup and restore a KubeDB database running in [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/).
-Here, we are going to backup a MariaDB database into [AWS S3 bucket](https://aws.amazon.com/s3/) using IRSA(IAM Roles for Service Accounts).
-Then, we are going to show how to restore this backed up data.
+This guide will show you how to use IRSA(IAM Roles for Service Accounts) of [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) with Stash.
+Here, we are going to backup a MariaDB database and store the backed up data into a [AWS S3 bucket](https://aws.amazon.com/s3/).Then, we are going to show how to restore this backed up data.

 ## Before You Begin